 Though I have been pretty busy of late, delaying this further will have collateral damage.
-Not only will Sunay be hurling all sorts of words towards me, but I will mess up, forget the little crispy details of the trip and then reading this won’t feel as Tasty!
+Not only will Sunay be hurling all sorts of words towards me, but I will mess up, forget the little crispy details of the trip and then reading this won’t feel as yummy!

 I wonder if we can make it a lifelong ritual – one trip a year, to a new place and to new adventures.
-This might be possible, but can we make it happen having the same members?
+This might be possible, but can we make it happen with the same members?
 Now that will be something!

 Mohit: Mota Bhai is the calmest person you can wish to travel with.
 So calm that the seas rose in anger seeing the characteristics they are famous for!
 He is one of my batch mates from IIT and an extremely knowledgeable and witty personality.
 And yeah, anything related to Shri Aurobindo gratifies his soul.
 (Kindly notice the italic typeface)